 “Dead plates” are sometimes considered fair game for Cooks, Servers and other staff members to eat, but this is usually down to the restaurant’s specific policies.

 When you need something “on the fly” it means you need it right away.
-It’s often used when a staff member forgets something and suddenly remembers.
+Staff members often use this when they forget something and then suddenly remember it.
 “On the fly” indicates that an order is a top priority and needs to be handled as quickly as possible.

-You’re most likely to hear this term being used during peak dining hours when many dishes are being prepared.
+You’re most likely to hear this term during peak dining hours when the kitchen staff are preparing so many dishes.

-You might think “SOS” is a cry for help in the kitchen but this term means something entirely different.
-It’s an acronym that stands for “sauce on the side”.
-When orders are keyed in words, it’s a shorter way of giving clear instructions on the way a dish is being prepared.
+You might think “SOS” is a cry for help in the kitchen, but this term actually means something entirely different.
+It’s an acronym that stands for “sauce on the side.”

 In restaurants, “waxing a table” means giving a specific table special treatment.
 It’s used when there’s a VIP guest like a celebrity or a regular customer who is known for tipping well.